 Spicy French Onion Ranch Dip

+This french onion ranch dip made with homemade ranch, made from scratch without the packet layered with french onion and a hit of hot sauce.
 It takes 10 minutes to make and improves with time in the refrigerator.
 Make it the night before a party and it will be even better the next day.
 Serve it with tortilla chips, potato chips, or a platter of colorful vegetable dippers.

-What Makes It Special
+What Makes This Dip So Special

 Spicy french onion ranch dip in a bowl with chips, recipe and photo by Jackie Alpers